Farsta strand metro station

-Farsta strand metro station is on the green line of the Stockholm metro, located in Farsta strand, Söderort.
-It is the end station for line 18.
+Farsta strand metro station is a station on the Green Line of the Stockholm Metro, located in Farsta strand, Söderort.
+It is the end station for Line 18.
 The station was opened on 29 August 1971 as the southern terminus of the extension from Farsta.
 The distance to Slussen is 10.4 km.

 The Farsta strand commuter rail station is 200 metres away.